likianta/pyportable-installer/docs/pyproject-manual.md

 - **desc**:

-    A list of authors that should contain at least one author.
+    A list of authors, should contain at least one author.

-    Author is recommended in form of `name <email>`.
+    Recommended author's form is `name <email>`.

 - **example**: